DeclanOnuoha/Why-Patients-Don-t-Show-Up-A-No-Show-Appointment-Analysis/README.md

 - `Age`: Patient age.
 - `Neighbourhood`: Location of the clinic.
 - `Scholarship`: Indicates enrollment in welfare programs.
-- `Hypertension`, `Diabetes`, `Alcoholism`, `Handcap`: Medical conditions.
+- `Hypertension`, `Diabetes`, `Alcoholism`, `Handicap`: Medical conditions.
 - `SMS_received`: Whether a reminder SMS was sent.
 - `No-show`: Whether the patient missed the appointment.

 ### Cleaning Steps:
 - Handling missing values
-- Removin duplicates
+- Removing duplicates
 - Parsed date columns and calculated waiting days.
-- Normalized column names (e.g., typo in `Handcap`).
+- Normalised column names (e.g., typo in `Handcap`).
 - Converted "No-show" values to boolean (`Yes` → 1, `No` → 0).
 - Removed invalid ages (e.g., negative values).

 ## 5. EXPLORATORY DATA ANALYSIS (EDA)
-- Analyzed distributions of age, gender, medical conditions, and SMS reminders.
+- Analysed distributions of age, gender, medical conditions, and SMS reminders.
 - Plotted no-show rates by demographic and medical factors.
 - Investigated temporal patterns (day of week, waiting time).
-- Grouped neighborhoods by highest/lowest no-show rates.
+- Grouped neighbourhoods by highest/lowest no-show rates.

 ### Age Distribution of Patients

 <img src="Age distribution.png" alt="Age distribution" width="875" height="600">

-#### The histogram of age distribution shows that most patients are younger, with a 'radual decline in frequency as age increases.
+#### The histogram of age distribution shows that most patients are younger, with a radial decline in frequency as age increases.
 This suggests that younger individuals are more likely to seek medical appointments.

 ### Distribution of the 'No-show